League of United Latin American Citizens: Legal campaigns

 Roger Rocha (born c.
 1971), a health-care analyst from Laredo, Texas, was elected as the 2015 LULAC president at the annual meeting held in Salt Lake City, Utah.
 He vowed to push for unity in the organization.
 In July 2017, Rocha strongly endorsed the lawsuit against Texas Senate Bill 4 which ends sanctuary cities in the state.
 The measure, signed into law by Governor Greg Abbott, permits law enforcement officers to inquire about the legal documentation of suspects detained for other reasons.
 Rocha claims that the bill was "specifically created to target Latinos", the largest minority group in Texas.

 In 2018, the Richmond Council for LULAC and four individual voters filed a federal lawsuit, LULAC of Richmond v.
 Public Interest Legal Foundation, in the Eastern District of Virginia against the Public Interest Legal Foundation for false reports about non-citizen voters published online.
 The lawsuit claimed violations of the Ku Klux Klan Act and the Voting Rights Act, as well as state defamation laws.
 The plaintiffs were successful.

-In 2023, he condemned the death of a man on I-30 in Benton, Arkansas, as an "egregious" violation of civil rights, stating that the organization was "horrified and outraged" by the apparent excessive force used by police during the incident, which involved a Latino individual chased and tased after fleeing a traffic stop.

-In May 2025, Cruz criticized the vote harvesting indictments in Frio County as an erosion of public trust and judicial integrity following the suspects' first court appearance.

-Political activities and expansion

-On July 11, 2019, Cruz helped moderate the LULAC Presidential Candidates Forum, featuring Julian Castro, Bernie Sanders, Elizabeth Warren, and Beto O'Rourke, in Milwaukee, Wisconsin, during the organization's national convention, where Democratic candidates addressed critical issues like immigration, education, and voting rights before a Latino voter audience.
-LULAC commented in the wake of the 2020 Democratic National Convention's moment featuring an 11-year-old discussing her mother's deportation.
-David Cruz (journalist) praised the DNC for highlighting the human impact of immigration policies.
-In 2024, LULAC President Roman Palomares went on a visit to Nebraska to plan a pilot program supporting immigrant workers, calling the state a "new frontier" for LULAC's growth.

-Mass shootings

-After the Uvalde school shooting in 2022, Cruz indicated that LULAC would intensify its advocacy for gun control measures in the wake of the Uvalde school shooting, questioning, "Who has to die before they realize that action has to occur.
-That is the question that I would ask.
-Is it because it isn’t their child being claimed.
-I don’t know."
-After the 2025 Dallas ICE facility shooting, he issued a statement on behalf of the families impacted and confirmed a death.